 Nexperia’s Suppliers will commit, in all their activities, to operate in full compliance with the laws, rules, and regulations of the countries in which they operate.
 Beyond this, Nexperia's Suppliers will comply with the Nexperia Supplier Code of Conduct ("Code") using the management systems described in this document.

-The Nexperia Supplier Code of Conduct is based upon the Nexperia Code of Conduct.
+The Nexperia Supplier Code of Conduct corresponds to the principles of the Code of Conduct (Version 6.0) of the Responsible Business Alliance (RBA).
+Nexperia is a member of RBA and therefore is committed to support the principles of the RBA Code of Conduct.
+In addition, the Code is based on the Nexperia Code of Conduct.
 In some places, the Nexperia Supplier Code of Conduct is more detailed than the Nexperia Code of Conduct, since other Nexperia standards have been added to provide clarity and to incorporate the possibility to assess Supplier’s compliance with the Code.

 Recognized standards, such as the Universal Declaration of Human Rights (UDHR), standards issued by organizations such as the International Labor Organization (ILO), Social Accountability International (SAI), and the Ethical Trading Initiative (ETI), have been used as references in preparing this Code and may be useful sources of additional information.
 Nexperia extends the Code by maintaining a series of detailed Standards that clarify our expectations for compliance.